 Bunyaville Regional Park is a wonderful place to take kids for a yummy picnic in a stunning natural setting.
 There are two walking tracks to give you a choice of beautiful bush walks to enjoy and explore the lovely forests.
 There are interpretive signs along the way and a range of wildlife to look out for, including cockatoos, kookaburras, koalas and pademelons.

 Bullocky Rest, Joyner

 Situated on the shores of the stunning Lake Samsonvale, Bullocky Rest is an idyllic, tranquil spot for a relaxing picnic away from the hustle and bustle of everyday life.
-There are barbecues and picnic tables and infinite number of spots to lay down your picnic rug under the shady trees with magnificent views of the lake.
+There are barbecues and picnic tables and an infinite number of spots to lay down your picnic rug under the shady trees with magnificent views of the lake.
 You could try your hand at fishing, there is a playground for the kids to enjoy and also plenty of space to throw a frisbee or have a kickabout.
-Plus, you can even enjoy a stunning scenic drive to get there by going via Clear Mountain.

 Cleveland Point Park, Cleveland Point

 Check out the beautiful scenery at this great bayside park.
 At Cleveland Point Park, there is a playground for the kids to enjoy and lovely grassy areas for a runaround.
 There are barbecues, shelters, a picnic area and plenty of spots to drop down a picnic blanket.
 Surrounded by water on most sides, you will feel like you are on a tropical island.
 You can even visit the historic Cleveland Point Lighthouse, and grab a gelato from the Lighthouse Cafe or even fish and chips for a proper seaside feast.